+- 0: Poor performance

+- 1: Average performance

+- 2: Good performance

+A similar ranking can be used for the evaluation of the computational complexity:

+- 0: High computational complexity

+- 1: Average computational complexity

-To conclude our study a comprehensive comparison of the filters discussed in this paper must be provided.
-Taking into consideration all the above mentioned facts, we can decide to use the following crude ranking of performance: (i) 0: Poor performance; (ii) 1: Average performance; (iii) 2: Good performance.
-A similar ranking can be used for the evaluation of the computational complexity: (i) 0: High computational complexity; (ii) 1: Average computational complexity; (iii) Low computational performance.
-Based on the above figures of merit the applicability of the filters to the problem of narrowband interference suppression in impulsive channels is summarized in Table II.
-In conclusion, from the simulation studies reported here we can conclude that the performance of the different linear or nonlinear filter depends on the departure from the normality of the measurement noise and of course the signal-to-noise ratio (SNR).
-For low SNR and strong non-Gaussian measurement noise the nonlinear filters outperform the linear suboptimal estimators.
-Of the nonlinear filters considered, the new filter outperforms the Masreliez filter, and also exhibits significantly less computational complexity. computational requirements.
+- 2: Low computational performance

+Based on the above figures of merit the applicability of the filters to the problem of narrowband interference suppression in impulsive channels is summarized in Table 2.
+In summary, from the simulation studies reported here we can conclude that the performance of the different linear or nonlinear filter depends on the departure from the normality of the measurement noise and of course the signal-to-noise ratio (SNR).
+For low SNR and strong non-Gaussian measurement noise the nonlinear filters outperform the linear suboptimal estimators and the the Masreliez filter, exhibiting at the same time significantly less computational complexity.

-4. Conclusions
+4.0 Conclusions

 The paper has addressed the important problem of state estimation in non-Gaussian observation channels.
-A new, adaptive filter was introduced.
+A robust and computationally efficient approximate filter was introduced.
 Its application to the problem of narrowband interferer suppression in impulsive noise channels has been considered.
-Results indicate that the new filter performs well, it is computationally attractive, and it can adapt to varying noise statistics and satisfies the requirements of a general purpose real-time filtering system.
+Extensive experimentation has been introduced to demonstrate the effectiveness of the new filter.
+Results indicate that the new filter performs better than the presently available methods.
+In addition, the approximate filter is computationally attractive, does not require any problemdependent nonlinearities in its design, can adapt to varying noise statistics and satisfies the requirements of a general purpose real-time filtering system.